carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 ### troubleshoot

-* remember to select "Enabled" check box and do "Save" after you supplied your credentials
+* remember to select "Enabled" check box and do "Save" after you supplied your credentials and bucket
 * navigate and refresh : ```Nexus -> Views -> System Feeds -> Error and Warning Events```
-* reduce health check period to see changes sooner
 * enable plug-in status page and see what's there
 * grep through nexus.log

-example error message you will find in ```System Feeds``` for invalid aws s3 access key:
+example error message you will find in ```System Feeds``` for an invalid aws s3 access key:
 ```
-### amazon provider unavailable
 Status Code: 403, AWS Service: Amazon S3,
 AWS Request ID: 89FA96BD3AD3AF32,
 AWS Error Code: InvalidAccessKeyId,